-Here are 8 sneaky sleep habits that might be ruining your nights — and what you can do instead.
+I used to do almost all of these.
+Here are 8 sneaky habits that might be sabotaging your sleep — and what actually works instead.

 1. Lying in bed, wide awake, trying to force sleep